ridhirebuts/ridhirebuts.github.io/_posts/2020-12-25-Save-Jarwas.md

 5. (Optional) Post a Instagram story of your email and tag @ridhirebuts and @amitshahofficial

 <a id="#axbuttonstwo" onclick="copy('#demo')">Copy Email to clipboard</a>
+NOTE : This button doesn't work in Firefox and Safari.
+You have to manually select and copy everything below Email content.

   **RECIPENT:**
  CONTACT@AMITSHAH.CO.IN